Skip to content

 • Payload: item: T, type: SwipeAction | null, delta: number

 • Description: Emitted during card dragging with real-time movement details.
-The type indicates the swipe direction ('approve' for right/up, 'reject' for left/down, or null if within threshold).
+The type indicates the swipe direction ('top', 'left', 'right', 'bottom', or null if within threshold).
 The delta is a normalized value (-1 to 1) representing drag progress relative to swipe threshold.

 dragend